Past dogs

 Golden Retriever

-and looks very much like her.
+and looked very much like her.

 but was never much interested in obedience!

-My children love her.
+My children loved her.